solsoftware/capsula/tutorial.md

 ## Protected State

-So far we've learned how capsules enforce access protection for operations, methods, parts, etc. Now we move to protecting data inside capsules.
+Now let's see how to protect data inside capsules.

 One way to protect and use protected data inside capsule is shown here: